decmaxn/decmaxn.github.io/about/index.md

 ## DevOps

 Create infrastructure with Cloudformation, Terraform, Kubernetes, SAM.
-[Git](/git) should be the single system of truth for both code and infr, even documents.
+Git repos should be the single system of truth for both code and infr, even documents.

 ## Programing